zeshhaan/code-snippets/A No-Code tip on scaling.md

 Hey gang!
 From my past 3 years as a no-code freelancer, one of the biggest frustration I witnessed from the founders/clients, etc was about scaling.
 This is a stage most of us realize that no-code is fundamentally limiting.
 There are lots of issues that when you plan to scale your business build upon a no-code stack.
-One of which is pricing, the other is the whole <what's the appropriate word here?> limit of the no-code platform, for example, CMS item limit in Webflow will cause you lot of trouble when you try to update some content and it may take a couple of minutes or even more to move a mouse around.
+One of which is exponential pricing, the other is the whole <what's the appropriate word here?> limit of the no-code platform, for example, CMS item limit in Webflow will cause you lot of trouble when you try to update some content and it may take a couple of minutes or even more to move a mouse around.

 Here is a couple of tips that worked out well for me.